KyleIsaak/Temple_Escape/README.md

 [Download](https://www.jetbrains.com/idea/) and install IntelliJ IDEA
 ```
-Follow promts in the installer to set up your IDE
+Follow prompts in the installer to set up your IDE
 ```

 Open the pom.xml file as a project using intelliJ to edit the project.

 ## Running the tests

-All of the tests can be run using the command
+All the tests can be run using the command

 ```
 mvn test